xiongemi/nx-react-native-monorepo-jokes/apps/techy-jokes-webpack/README.md

 In the index.html, change the:
 - `style="height: 100%"` to html tag
-- `style="min-height: 100%"` to body tag
+- `style="height:100%"` to body tag
-- `style="display: flex; min-height: 100vh"` to div with root id
+- `style="display: flex; height:100%"` to div with root id

-These style changes are taken from examples in https://reactnavigation.org/docs/server-rendering.
+These style changes are taken from https://necolas.github.io/react-native-web/docs/rendering/#client-api.

 So the index.html would look like:
 ```